1997 Jacksonville Jaguars season: Game summaries

-AFC Wild Card Playoffs: vs (4) Denver Broncos
+AFC Wild Card Playoffs: at (4) Denver Broncos

 After upsetting the Broncos in the playoffs in the previous year, the Jaguars fell short in the re-match.
 John Elway lead the Broncos to a 42–17 win over the visiting Jaguars, throwing for 223 yards and a touchdown.
 Mark Brunell was 18 for 32 for 203 yards, but had no touchdowns on top of an interception.
 Similar to the year before when the Broncos could not stop Natrone Means and the Jaguars running game, the Jaguars struggled all game to contain the Broncos running attack.
 Terrell Davis carried 31 times for 184 yards and two touchdowns.
-Nonetheless, the game was close throughout, as the Broncos led by only 21-17 late in the 3rd.
-But the Broncos would score 21 unanswered points in the 4th quarter, ending the Jaguars season.
+Nonetheless, the game was close throughout, as the Broncos led by only 21-17 late in the third quarter.
+But the Broncos would score 21 unanswered points in the fourth quarter, ending the Jaguars season.